-- The President of the UOKiK may object to a transaction if there exists "at least a potential threat to the public order or public security of the Republic of Poland or public health in the Republic of Poland". - Additionally, an objection may be issued if the applicant fails to provide all of the required information, as well as where it is impossible to determine if an EU-based entity acquiring control or significant participation has fulfilled these conditions within the previous 2 years at least. - The assessment will therefore be performed on the basis of very broad conditions.
-Thus, this gives the President of the UOKiK broad powers.
+- UOKiK may object to a transaction if "at least a potential threat to the public order or public security of the Republic of Poland or public health in the Republic of Poland" exists. - Additionally, an objection may be issued if the applicant fails to provide all of the required information, as well as where it is impossible to determine if an EU-based entity acquiring control or significant participation has fulfilled these conditions within the previous 2 years at least. - The assessment will therefore be performed on the basis of very broad conditions.
+Thus, this gives UOKiK broad powers.